“Is it Real or Memorex?”

 1. “Virtualization Saves Money!”

-Because it will take years before your administrators, engineers and environment are running efficient enough to cut CapEx and OpEx, enough to reduce TCO and improve ROI.
+Because it will take years before your administrators, engineers, and environment are running efficiently enough to cut CapEx and OpEx, enough to reduce TCO and improve ROI.

 The truth is:

-In the beginning for every reduction in spend, there will be additions of spend.
+At the beginning for every reduction in spending, there will be additions of spend.

 For example, you many reduce your physical hardware cost which will reduce a number of other costs associated with data center (ports, cooling, space), however, the increase in software licenses, both for VMware and tools will increase to offset the savings.